MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

 ### Security

-The Contoso security team reviews the Azure VMs to determine any security issues.
-To control access, the team reviews the network security groups (NSGs) for the VMs.
+The Contoso security team reviews the Azure s to determine any security issues.
+To control access, the team reviews the network security groups (NSGs) for the s.
 NSGs are used to ensure that only traffic allowed to the app can reach it.
 The team also considers securing the data on the disk using Azure Disk Encryption and Azure Key Vault.

 For more information, see [Security best practices for IaaS workloads in Azure](https://docs.microsoft.com/azure/security/fundamentals/iaas).

 ## Business continuity and disaster recovery

 For business continuity and disaster recovery, Contoso takes the following action: keep data safe.
-Contoso backs up the data on the VMs using the Azure Backup service.
+Contoso backs up the data on the s using the Azure Backup service.
 [Learn more](https://docs.microsoft.com/azure/backup/backup-overview).

 ### Licensing and cost optimization